Khaba: Tomb

 Khaba is commonly thought to have built the Layer Pyramid, located at Zawyet el'Aryan, about 8 km south-west of Giza.
 The pyramid's construction is typical of Third Dynasty masonry with mudbricks arranged in layers around a core made of rough blocks from the local bedrock.
 The pyramid was planned to be about 42 to 45 m tall, but is now only 17 m.
 It is unclear whether part of the pyramid has been eroded over time or its construction was never finished.
 While there are no inscriptions directly relating the pyramid to Khaba, his serekh appears on stone bowls that were discovered in a nearby mastaba, known as Mastaba Z500.

 Alternatively, Khaba could have been interred in the aforementioned mastaba, which is located about 200 m north of the pyramid.
 Indeed, excavations of the mastaba yielded several stone bowls inscribed with Khaba's Horus name as well as two seal fragments of him.
 Although this is generally taken as a proof that Khaba was the pyramid owner, it could equally imply that the mastaba was Khaba's tomb and the pyramid that of another, yet unknown king.

 Other buildings from Khaba's reign

 Mastaba Z500

 Only two large mastaba tombs can be securely dated into Khaba's reign.
 The first one is known as Mastaba Z500, which is located at Zawyet el'Aryan.
 It lies around 200m north of the Layer Pyramid and has a south–north-orientation.
-The mastaba ist made of mudbricks, its outer wall is niched and it contains only two large chambers without any typical tomb architecture elements.
+The mastaba is made of mudbricks, its outer wall is niched and it contains only two large chambers without any typical tomb architecture elements.
 Because of this, Egyptologists such as Nabil Swelim believe that Mastaba Z500 was in fact a mortuary temple, belonging to the funerary complex of the Layer Pyramid.
 The datation of the building into Khaba's reign is based on numerous diorite and dolomite vessels and mud seal fragments, bearing the serekh name of king Khaba.